Se Habla Español | Available 24/7

 Being contacted by police officers by phone or in person can naturally stir emotions.
-If you find yourself in this situation, try your best to stay calm and sensible.
+In this situation, try your best to stay calm and sensible.
 Keep your hands in view, and know that you don’t have to answer police questions or accompany them to a police station as long as you aren’t being arrested.

-When you are contacted by the police for a “casual conversation” or to assist with an investigation, inform them that you will stop by the police station after consulting an attorney.
+When the police contact you for a “casual conversation” or to assist with an investigation, inform them that you will stop by the police station after consulting an attorney.
 If you are being questioned right there and then, it’s crucial to invoke your right to remain silent and ask for an attorney.
 It would be best if you told the police officer that you are not answering questions until your legal counsel arrives.

 You may sense discomfort from the officers after refusing to talk to them, and they might even pressure you into talking.
 If this happens, calmly assert your right to remain silent and your willingness to cooperate when you have an attorney present with you.